Benefitting Young Writers & Creatives

 We're launching a "synergy arts" book project, which combines the works of emerging and invited professional creatives in a one-of-a-kind, hand-bound, leather volume: The Storytelling Book of the Ancient Traveler.
 Its opening pages include art and copy by James Artimus Owen.
 As you probably know, he's the author /illustrator of the Chronicles of the Imaginarium Geographica series, and many other young-adult and inspirational books.

 We kicked off the project in the writers section of the 2017 Phoenix Comicon Expo May 25–28.
-Submissions are due by Oct.
-1, 2017.
+Submissions are due by midnight on the first of each month through Jan.
+15, 2018.
 Learn more.

 To submit an inquiry about our support of creative writing, please complete our inquiry form and email to us at Fae@AbsolutelyWild.net.